dsteyn44/comic_craze_MS3/README.md

         2. As a First Time User, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time User, I would like to sign in easily.
         4. As a First Time User, I would like to add a new comic if I should wish.
-        5. As a First Time User, I would like to add a remove a new comic if I should wish.
-        6. As a First Time User, I would like to tag a new comic and add it to my collection.
+        5. As a First Time User, I would like to tag a new comic and add it to my collection.

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to sign in with ease so that I can navigate easily.
+        2. As a Returning User, I would like to remove or edit a new comic if I should wish.

      -  #### Admin User Goals
         1. As an Admin User, I want to check in my profile to view any new added comics.

 -   ### Design
     -   #### Colour Scheme